 Fons Strik, SNR: 1257943

 The number of restaurants within the relevant sample is 702.
-The number of restaurants in New Jersey is 662 out of all 820 restaurants.
+The number of restaurants in New Jersey is 662 out of all 820 restaurants, so 80.73% of all restaurants.
 The number of restaurants in New Jersey within the relevant sample is 570.

-The minimum number of full time equivalents within the relevant sample is 3, the maximum number is 80.
+The minimum number of full time equivalents in restaurants within the relevant sample is 3, the maximum number is 80.

 The minimum starting wage in restaurants within the relevant sample is 4.25, the maximum is 6.25.